gorocks/seed/README.md

 seed provides a variety of commands which can be helpful at various stages of development.
 The top level commands include:

 ```
-    version     Prints the current seed version
+    version     Prints the current Seed version
+    gen         seed generator proto avro and db model
+    httptest    set up a http server for test
     new         Creates a  app for template
-    httptest    set up a http server for test
+    validate    do code validate use gometalinter

 ```